Dioriza/Excel-VBA-Automation-Process/README.md

 [➥full code](/Excel-VBA-Automation-Process/Module1.bas)

 ## Automation IF formula with VBA
 If you often use the `IF` formula, it can indeed be very useful, right?
 However, when it’s used repeatedly on the same type of data with different conditions, it becomes quite exhausting—and I strongly do not recommend doing so.
 Why not make it automatic instead?
 Extract the data and generate the output exactly as we want.
-You can create new formula like this `=MBGENERATE(A1)` and output decide on your choice like `=IF()` formula. but more expert.
+You can create new formula like this `=MBGENERATE(A1)` and output decide on your choice like `=IF()` formula. but more expert and efficient.

 ```bas
 Function MBGENERATE(cell As Range) As Variant